Dr. Malek’s

 • MTR (Methionine Synthase) codes for the enzyme that catalyzes the final step in methionine biosynthesis.
 Polymorphisms in this gene lead to poor recycling of methionine from homocysteine.
 This enzyme work in coordination with MTRR and requires both MTHF and B12 for proper functioning.
 Deficiencies in Methionine leads to poor methylation that is associated with numerous neurological, cardiovascular and immunological disease states, as well as, infertility and birth defects.

 • Methionine Synthase Reductase is an enzyme responsible for the production of methionine, a very important amino acid.
-Polymorphisms in this enzyme require an increased amount of Methyl B12 to help this reaction.
+Polymorphisms in this enzyme require an increased amount of Methyl B12 to help this reaction

 • The SLC19A1 gene encodes the reduced folate carrier (RFC) protein.
 Mutations in the RFC are associated with reduced plasma folate.